Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Introduction

 \section{Introduction}

-A challenge for machine learning is the development of methodologies that assure the accuracy and robustness of inferences given limited training samples.
-The variational autoencoder contributes to this goal by learning a statistical model of the data which is optimized with a cost function based on the cross-entropy of the inference and the divergence from a simple model such as the normal distribution.
-In this paper, we show that accuracy and robustness can be improved by utilizing a generalization of the cross-entropy and divergence.
-This generalization is referred to as the coupled entropy because it models a long-range correlation between the states of distributions, thereby providing a method to modify the cost of outliers.
-Whereas the entropy measures the average uncertainty of distribution with equal weighting of each state, the coupled-entropy adds/subtracts additional weight to the tails of the distribution for positive/negative coupling, respectively.
-The use of positive coupling for the cross-entropy and divergence costs of the variational autoencoder enables the learning of a robust inference model.
+An overarching challenge for machine learning is the development of methodologies that assure the accuracy and robustness of models given limited training data.
+The variational autoencoder (VAE) contributes toward this goal by learning a low-dimensional statistical model of input data, a model referred to as the latent (neural) layer.
+Such a low dimensional latent model is optimized via variational inference methods, and consists of minimizing a loss function, the so-called negative evidence lower bound, which has two components.
+The first is a cross-entropy between the generated and the source data, while the second is a divergence between the prior and the posterior distributions of the latent layer model.

+In this paper we show that accuracy and robustness can be improved by utilizing a generalization of the cross-entropy and divergence.
+This generalization of the entropy functions is referred to as the coupled entropy because it models deviation from additive Shannon entropy associated with the nonlinearity of a complex system.
+In the context of generative machine learning algorithms, the coupled entropy provides a method to optimize for robustness against outlier samples which may not be fully represented in a training set.
+Whereas the entropy measures the average uncertainty of a distribution with equal weighting of each training sample, the coupled-entropy adds/subtracts additional weight to samples in the tails of the distribution based on positive/negative coupling, respectively.
+The use of positive coupling in the cross-entropy and divergence costs of the variational autoencoder enables the learning of a robust inference model.